How Much Should You Budget for Groceries?

 Know What You Value

 As you can see, there’s no magical percentage or number you need to hit for your food budget.
 It really boils down to what you can reasonably afford and what is important to you.
-You’ll want to pay close attention to your spending habits around groceries, and make adjustments if you are having trouble sticking to your overall budget.
+You’ll want to pay close attention to your spending habits, and make adjustments if you’re trying to rein in spending and grocery shop on a budget.

 If you like eating out and spending more on high-quality groceries, then you might want to allocate a little more of your budget towards your groceries.
 If you’re going to do that, you’ll need to make adjustments in other areas of your life.